-10.5.1.2 Synchronization Operations on the GPU
+10.6.1.2 Synchronization Operations on the GPU

 The lockstep-within-SM nature of the GPU makes lock operations of the sort we've been examining infeasible.
-There are indeed across-SM operations for synchronization, such as one for atomic addition, working similar to the Intel add-2 example above.
+There are indeed across-SM operations for synchronization, such as one for atomic addition, working similar to the Intel LOCK ADD example above.
 However, they are very slow.